MagicalDealer/research-pass/README.md

 Did it materially improve the conclusion?

+Did it add enough value to justify its token, time, and tool cost?

 Please test the canonical version first before modifying it.

 That gives the community a real baseline.

+For the full testing method, see TESTING_PROTOCOL.md.

+For a quick tester walkthrough, see TESTER_GUIDE.md.

 Community Research Lab